anfama15/Signal-Equalizer-System/README.md

-Corrupt an audio Signal with 2khz noise and use various filtering techniques to filter it.

-1. NOTCH FILTER POLE ZERO APPROACH:
-Every digital filter can be specified by its poles and zeros (together with a gain factor).
-Poles and zeros give useful insights into a filter's response, and can be used as the basis for digital filter design.

-2. BANDSTOP BUTTERWORTH FILTER:
+The objective of this project was to simulate a scenario where an audio signal is corrupted with noise, and then apply various filtering techniques to remove the noise from the signal.
+Specifically, the project involved the use of a Notch filter with a pole-zero approach, a Bandstop Butterworth filter, and both Lowpass and Highpass Butterworth filters.

+The first filter used was the Notch filter with a pole-zero approach.
+A Notch filter is a type of filter that removes a specific frequency band from the signal.
+The pole-zero approach involves designing the filter by finding the locations of poles and zeros in the complex plane.
+The filter was designed to remove a specific frequency band of noise from the corrupted audio signal.

-A Band Stop Filter allows a specific range of frequencies to not pass to the output, while allowing lower and higher frequencies to pass with little attenuation and The Butterworth filter is a type of signal processing filter designed to have a frequency response that is as flat as possible in the passband.
-It is also referred to as a maximally flat magnitude filter.
+The second filter used was the Bandstop Butterworth filter.
+A Bandstop filter is designed to remove a specific frequency range from the signal, while allowing frequencies outside of that range to pass through.
+The Butterworth filter is a type of filter that has a flat frequency response in the passband and a roll-off in the stopband.
+This filter was designed to remove the noise in a specific frequency range from the corrupted audio signal.

-3. LOWPASS BUTTERWORTH FILTER:
-The low pass Butterworth filter is an active Low pass filter as it consists of the op-amp.
-This op-amp operates on non-inverting mode.
-Hence, the gain of the filter will decide by the resistor R1 and RF.
-And the cutoff frequency decides by R and C .

-4. HIGH PASS BUTTERWORTH FILTER:
-The high pass Butterworth filter is an active high pass filter as it consists of the op-amp.
-This op-amp operates on non-inverting mode.
-Hence, the gain of the filter will decide by the resistor R1 and RF.
-And the cutoff frequency decides by R and C.
+The third and fourth filters used were the Lowpass and Highpass Butterworth filters.
+A Lowpass filter is designed to allow frequencies below a specific cutoff frequency to pass through, while attenuating frequencies above that cutoff frequency.
+A Highpass filter is designed to allow frequencies above a specific cutoff frequency to pass through, while attenuating frequencies below that cutoff frequency.
+These filters were designed to remove noise in specific frequency bands that were either above or below a certain cutoff frequency.

+After designing and implementing these filters, a comparative analysis was performed to compare the results of the different techniques.
+The Fast Fourier Transform (FFT) was used to analyze the frequency spectrum of the corrupted audio signal before and after filtering.
+The FFT is a mathematical algorithm that converts a time-domain signal into a frequency-domain signal, allowing the frequency components of the signal to be visualized.

+Furthermore, the cost effectiveness and implementation complexity of the three filtering techniques were evaluated.
+Cost effectiveness refers to the cost of implementing each technique, including the cost of hardware and software resources.
+Implementation complexity refers to the level of difficulty in designing and implementing each technique.

+Overall, this project demonstrated the effectiveness of various filtering techniques in removing noise from a corrupted audio signal.
+The comparative analysis allowed for the selection of the most appropriate filtering technique based on the cost effectiveness, implementation complexity, and filtering performance.